Audience: All Audiences | Read time: 9 min

 CRM and Email Platform Options

 You need a platform that supports tagging, segmentation, and automated sequences.
+For a full comparison of music-specific CRM and email platforms, see Best CRM Platforms for Musicians.
 Several options serve musicians well:

-• AndR.Fans: Direct-to-fan drops, data capture, and monetization.
+AndR Fan Capture: Direct-to-fan identification and data capture.
 Live show QR capture connects directly with streaming and social data.
+Setting Up Fan Capture Links

-• Laylo: Built for music.
+Laylo: Built for music.
 Drop campaigns, SMS and email notifications, fan messaging.
-Free tier and $25/month Pro option.

 Choose one platform and commit to it.
 The tool matters less than the consistency of using it.